cover image showing woman holding potted plant next to globe

 Welcome Backyard Buddies

 Love seeing neighborhood critters?
-You can also become a citizen scientist and identify plants, bugs, and other backyard life with Seek iNaturalist—and add contribute real data on the many species in your neighborhood.
+You can also become a citizen scientist and identify plants, bugs, and other backyard life with Seek iNaturalist—and contribute real data on the many species in your neighborhood.

 Virtual Visits to the Great Outdoors

-Rocky Mountain National Park in Colorado has a virtual tour that allows you to explore the park’s stunning landscape and soundscape, thanks to the online ‘sound library’ featuring sounds of the wildlife native to the park.
+The Rocky Mountain National Park in Colorado has a virtual tour that allows you to explore the park’s stunning landscape and soundscape, thanks to the online ‘sound library’ featuring sounds of the wildlife native to the park.

 Take a virtual flight over an active volcano by visiting Hawai’i Volcanoes National Park and explore the island’s volcanic cliffs and the Nahuku Lava Tube, a cave formed by cooled lava.